When creating special indexes in an AP (analytical processing) database, you can follow these best practices:

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-From the query plan above, you can see that the entire query requires a full table scan and row-by-row filtering and comparison of the JSON array.
-The filtering overhead of JSON itself is also significant.
-When the number of rows to be filtered reaches a certain level, it will greatly affect the query efficiency.
+From the query plan, you can see that the entire query requires a full table scan and filters the JSON array row by row.
+The filtering overhead of the JSON array is significant.
+When the number of rows to be filtered reaches a certain level, the query efficiency is greatly affected.
 In this case, you can create a JSON multi-value index on the hobbies column to significantly improve the query efficiency.

-The post-creation feature of JSON multi-value indexes is disabled by default.
+The JSON multi-value index is disabled by default.
 You need to enable it in the sys tenant.

 alter system set _enable_add_fulltext_index_to_existing_table = true;

--- You can see from the query plan that the entire table needs to be scanned.
-To optimize performance, we recommend that you create a JSON multi-value index on the hobbies column:
+-- You can see that the query plan shows a full table scan.
+To optimize performance, it is recommended to create a JSON multi-value index on the hobbies column:

 CREATE INDEX idx1 ON user_info ( (CAST(hobbies->'$[*]' AS char(512) ARRAY)) );